-As a true elysia specialty, the audio path of the xpressor is completely based on discrete circuitry and does not use any integrated circuits at all.
+As a true elysia specialty, the audio path of the mpressor 500 is completely based on discrete circuitry and does not use any integrated circuits at all.

 To explain the advantages of discrete circuitry we’d like to present a comparison that might seem a little odd at first: audio technology vs. cooking!
 If somebody uses instant meals exclusively, he will have to accept whatever comes out of the box.
 A creative cook, however, focuses on his own special recipes and ingredients.

-In this respect, integrated circuits (ICs) are pretty similar to packet soups: they are cheap, mainstream and they simply do not match haute cuisine.
+In this respect, integrated circuits (ICs) are often similar to packet soups: They are cheap, mainstream and they simply do not match haute cuisine.
 So if you want to design an analog audio device 100 % according to your own demands and ideas without any compromise, there will be no way around a discrete design.

-The xpressor follows this philosophy consequently.
-Its complete audio path is a new design which is based on the exclusive use of high grade discrete components.
+The mpressor 500 follows this philosophy consequently.
+Its complete audio path is a new design which is based on high grade discrete components.
 A truly unique recipe!

-In addition, our universal compressor operates in permanent class-A mode.
-This means that the transistors are always conductive, resulting in the absence of crossover distortion and providing a pristine sonic base: the general sound character is always wide, open and punchy.
+In addition, our creative compressor operates in permanent class-A mode.
+This means that the transistors are always conductive, resulting in the absence of crossover distortion and providing a pristine sonic base: The general sound character is always wide, open and punchy.